 All Twitter attributes accept UTF-8 encoded text via the API.
 All other encodings must be converted to UTF-8 before sending them to Twitter in order to guarantee that the data is not corrupted.

 Definition of a Character

 While Wikipedia has an article for a Character (computing) it’s a very technical and purposely vague definition.
-The definition we’re interested in here is not the general definition of a character in computing but rather the definition of what “character” means when we say “140 characters”.
+The definition we’re interested in here is not the general definition of a character in computing but rather the definition of what “character” means when we say “a specific number of characters”.

 |café||0x63 0x61 0x66 0xC3 0xA9||Using the “é” character, called the “composed character”.|